MicahElliott/flowrist/README.md

 `any`, `one`, `prob`, and those are pretty good for Flowrist but there may be opportunities here for other layouts.

-_Rolls_ are great (though some prefer alternates, and they're great too of course).
+_Rolls_ are great (though some prefer alternates-heavy, and they're great too of course).
 However, to achieve really high rolls, you'd need to intermix vowels and consonants on the hands.
 But this is so bad for redirects, so you have to choose your tradeoff.

+It was challenging to separately fit both a _repeat_ and _magic_ key, for cognitive load, and lack of real estate.
+I found that a single key (I call _regic_) sufficed for both purposes, since there wasn't too much magic needed, and there were enough non-repeating keys to use for magic.

 The optimizers we have available to us are incredibly powerful tools.
 And there is room for other metrics and different ways to calculate what is presently measured.
-My main conclusion is that there is enough uncertainty and personal preference involved that probably the safest way to choose a layout is simply using the one that hurts the least.
+My main conclusion is that there is enough uncertainty and personal preference involved that probably the safest way to choose a layout is simply using the one that hurts the least, and still keeps SFBs below ~3%.
 For me, that means:

 - finding the right SFBs on the stongest fingers, and using pinky and ring with the fewest contortions.